bmanders716/bmanders716.github.io/cookbook.md

 Jam Sauce.

 _Ingredients_--3 tablespoonfuls of red jam.
-               Ω pint of water.
+               Ì†∞int of water.
-               1†oz. of lump sugar.
+               1‡Ø∫. of lump sugar.
                Juice of half a lemon.

 _Method._--Boil the jam, sugar, and water together for three minutes.